Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Theory

 Figure \ref{fig:soln}(\textit{a}) shows the stationary solution given by (\ref{eqn:steadySoln}) for a channel with geometric ratios $\mathcal{H}=0.05$ and $\mathcal{R}=0.25$.
 Contours correspond to different vertical positions $\zeta$ within the fluid, and dashed yellow lines indicate the 95\% thicknesses of the sidewall boundary layers.
-Figure \ref{fig:soln}(\textit{b}) plots the terms of (\ref{eqn:PDEsteady}) computed from the stationary solution (\ref{eqn:steadySoln}) at the free surface.
-Basal viscous drag ($\partial_{\zeta}^2\bar{\upsilon}_\theta$) and the Lorentz force dominate the momentum balance in the bulk, and sidewall viscous drag ($\mathcal{H}^2 \rho \partial_{\rho}[{\rho}^{-1}\partial_{\rho}\bar{\upsilon}_\theta]$) is only significant in the boundary layers.
+The size of each boundary layer relative to the channel width scales as